bosskmk/pluto_filtered_list/README.md

 * retainWhereFromOriginal : Retains elements across the entire scope regardless of filter application.
 * clear : If the filter has been applied, the element is cleared from the range where the filter is applied.
 * clearFromOriginal : Clears elements across the entire scope.
+* removeLast : The last element is deleted while the filter is applied.
+* removeLastFromOriginal : Delete the last element from the entire list.
 * shuffle : Shuffles elements across the entire scope.

 ### Example